pydata/xarray/FLEXIBLE_INDEXES_NOTES.md

 #### 2.1.1 Index discoverability

-For better discoverability of Xarray-compatible indexes, Xarray could provide some mechanism to register new index wrappers, e.g., something like [xoak's `IndexRegistry`](https://xoak.readthedocs.io/en/latest/_api_generated/xoak.IndexRegistry.html#xoak.IndexRegistry).
+For better discoverability of Xarray-compatible indexes, Xarray could provide some mechanism to register new index wrappers, e.g., something lire [xoak's `IndexRegistry`](https://xoak.readthedocs.io/en/latest/_api_generated/xoak.IndexRegistry.html#xoak.IndexRegistry).

 Additionally (or alternatively), new index wrappers may be registered via entry points like it is already the case for storage backends and maybe other backends (plotting) in the future.